-Ms Falzon brings to board an executive career that spanned over nearly 30 years in Financial Services where she held executive positions in charge for funds management businesses, both here in Australia and offshore.
-As a Non-Executive Director since 2010, Ms. Falzon has experience across a range of sectors and customer based businesses in finance services, health and aged care.
-During this time, she has been part of business transformations, IPOs, merger and acquisitions and divestment activities.
-In the not-for-profit sector, she is the Chairman of Cabrini Australia Limited, and is also a member of the Australian Government Takeovers Panel.
+Ms Falzon brings to Premier an executive career that spanned over nearly 30 years in Financial Services where she held senior executive positions responsible for institutional and retail funds management businesses, both here in Australia and offshore.
+As a Non-Executive Director since 2010, Ms. Falzon has experience across a range of sectors and customer driven businesses in financial services, health, aged care, e-commerce and retail.
+During this time, she has been involved inseveral business transformations, IPOs, merger and acquisitions and divestment activities.
+Ms. Falzon is currently the Chairman of Cabrini Australia Limited, and is also a member of the Australian Government Takeovers Panel.

 |Ms Marinda Meyer||Company Secretary||Feb 2019||